 I have to start with a tiny bit of backstory in order to answer that…

-For a few years now, I have been blogging regularly about birth, midwifery and my work in these areas and, as a result of this, I have learned quite a bit about how the Internet works.
+For a few years now, I have been blogging regularly about birth, midwifery and my work in these areas.
+As a result of this, I have learned quite a bit about how the internet works.
 Blogs, for instance, come with a raft of clever little widgets and bits of programming which tell the owner all manner of things that might be really useful if one knew what to do with them.
 I don’t, so I don’t pay too much attention to the page that shows me how many people read each post, where they came from and how they got there.
-However, I do really like the widget which tells me what people typed into their search box and which in turn caused Google to send them to my website.
+However, I do really like the widget which tells me what people typed into their search box and which in turn caused search engines to send them to my website.

-As you might expect, the top answers in this category are variations upon my name and the topics that I’ve been known to research or teach, like ‘post-term’, ‘induction’ and ‘vitamin K’.
+As you might expect, the top answers in this category are variations upon my name and the topics that I’ve been known to research or teach, like ‘post-term’, ‘induction‘, ‘group B Strep‘ and ‘vitamin K‘.
 But, once in a while, a really random question pops up, and I find myself wondering about the author of the question.
 The question that someone asked of Google that has made me ponder more than any other, though, is the title of this article: ‘Do midwives kiss babies?’

 Or maybe you’re a parent-to-be and trying to root out the differences between care providers.
 In this case, a part of me wants to assure you that, while you will find a range of attitudes and approaches between the members of any particular group, you will generally find midwives to be caring, loving people who will handle and treat you and your baby gently.
 But I’d like to hope that, as with every other kind of touch, midwives and other birth attendants would ask for permission before bestowing any form of attention (or affection) on you or members of your family.